 By Ian Fraser

-The trouble is financial services has been the main engine of Scotland’s economic growth over the past decade.
-If the sector stalls then the effect on the wider economy could be even more severe than it will be down south.
+The trouble is financial services have been the main engine of Scotland’s economic growth over the past decade.
+If the sector stalls, the effect on the wider economy could be even more severe than it will be down south.
 It is for this reason that Adams now predicts Scottish GDP growth will slow to 1.3%-1.5% this year.